-If a child is identified as having a special educational need following the guidance within Hampshire's SEN Services document 'SEN Support', the following process will take place:
+If a child is identified as having a special educational need following the guidance within Hampshire's SEND services document 'SEN Support Guidance for Schools' alongside the 'Special Educational Needs and Disabilities (SEND) Banding Framework', the following process will take place:

-- The child will be placed on the School's SEND register; - In addition to high quality inclusive teaching, an intervention programme may be put in place and recorded on the child's individual electronic tracking file; - Each term the class teacher will produce a personal plan, containing specific National Curriculum targets matched to the child's identified areas of need, this information is shared with both parents and pupils; - At the end of each term teachers complete the outcomes of targets set on the personal plans and this information is shared with both parents and pupils; - TAs keep records of interventions they run and are responsible alongside the class teacher for making judgments about the overall effectiveness of interventions through qualitative and quantitative evidence.
-A record of the additional interventions a pupil receives and the level of effectiveness is recorded on each child's electronic tracking file; - Each term the class teachers and SENCo will meet to discuss individual children's progress and map out interventions required for the term ahead; - Parents are invited to attend two parents evening meetings during the year to discuss their child's progress and the effectiveness of interventions with their class teacher and the SENCo.
+• The child will be placed on the School's SEND register;

+- In addition to high quality inclusive teaching, an intervention programme may be put in place and recorded on the child's individual electronic tracking file; - The child will be involved in completing a 'Pupil Passport' which is reviewed on a termly basis; - Each term the class teacher will produce a personal plan, containing specific National Curriculum targets matched to the child's identified areas of need, this information is shared with both parents and pupils; - At the end of each term teachers complete the outcomes and progress of targets set on the personal plans and this information is shared with both parents and pupils; - TAs keep records of interventions they run and are responsible alongside the class teacher for making judgments about the overall effectiveness of interventions through qualitative and quantitative evidence.
+A record of the additional interventions a pupil receives and the level of effectiveness is recorded on each child's electronic tracking file; - Each term the class teachers and SENCo will meet to discuss individual children's progress and map out interventions required for the term ahead; - Parents are invited to attend two Parents Evening meetings during the year to discuss their child's progress and the effectiveness of interventions with their class teacher and the SENCo.
+There is also an additional review meeting in the summer term for parents with children on the SEND register to attend.
 Parents are welcome throughout the year to make additional appointments to meet with their child's class teacher or the school's SENCo.